gautamswostik/angleswing_skill_assesment/README.md

 The main packages and plugins installed are follows

-1.Flutter_map - I decided to use this package because it is based on MapBox and uses MapBox api for Maps and stuffs related with map.
-There are many packages like google_maps which provide many more feature.
-But it was specified if I have used MapBox the better in requirement of Job vacancy so I decided to go with MapBox.<br/> 2.
+1.Flutter_map - I decided to use this package because it is based on MapBox and uses MapBox api for Maps and stuffs related with map.<br/> 2.
 Bloc - For state management<br/> 3.
 Dio - For api calls<br/> 4. ohters for code generations and some other suffs<br/>

 The project is divided into 4 parts<br/> 1.
 App Setup<br/> 2.
 Application<br/> 3.
 Infrastructure<br/> 4.
 Presentation<br/>